 Normally, a roundup of rules issues needs a full season to marinate.
 Yet 2021 proved a year where there were enough infractions from the outset that we could begin compiling a list as early as April.
 Which we did, and subsequently added to periodically during the summer and fall.
 And now, we're here in December and we've put the finishing touches on the definitive guide for the past 12 months.

 While they can sometimes be nauseating to report on and discuss, there is no question that the people dig rules mix-ups.
 They are often controversial and/or confrontational, and players not named Patrick Reed tend to get the benefit of the doubt given the absurdity of many of golf’s archaic rules.
 Believe it or not, Reed only appears once on this list, and he may have later been vindicated by one of the sport’s golden boys running into a similar situation in the same tournament, on the same day.

-Below you’ll find a chronological list of the biggest rules issues of 2021, so far, including Reed, Rory (?!) and everything in between.
+Below you’ll find a chronological list of the biggest rules issues of 2021, including Reed, Rory (?!), Solheim "pick-up" gate, another Rory and stickers (?!), and everything in between.

 PGA Tour puts in internal out-of-bounds on 18th at Waialae

 With no fans, and thus no grandstands, at the 2021 Sony Open, players seemingly had the option to pipe a drive down the 10th fairway when playing Waialae Country Club’s par-5 18th, which would have left them with an unobstructed short iron shot into the green.
-The PGA Tour made sure that did not happen by putting in internal out-of-bounds stakes left of the fairway, forcing players to have to play the hole the way it was intended to be played.
+The PGA Tour made sure that did not happen by putting in internal out-of-bounds stakes left of the fairway, forcing players to have to play the hole the way it was intended.

 • • •